gfk-ba/meteor-notifications/readme.md

 See example @ [meteor.com](http://notifications-example.meteor.com/) & [github.com](https://github.com/gfk-ba/meteor-notifications-example)

+As of version v0.4.6 this package only works with blaze if you are still using spark get v0.4.4

 ## Installation

 Meteor Router can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
 From inside a Meteorite-managed app: